Fierce fighting continues across Ukraine as Zelensky calls for ‘meaningful negotiations’

 He added that it was “time to restore territorial integrity and justice for Ukraine.
 Otherwise, Russia’s losses will be so huge that several generations will not be enough to rebound.”

 There was no immediate response from Moscow, which has been frustrated in its effort to enter Kyiv and topple Zelensky’s government.
-As Russian tank columns stalled in the wake of Ukrainian resistance, which relied significantly on U.S.-supplied weapons, Moscow continued its strategy of siege and terror, killing civilians, bombing apartment buildings, and kidnapping local officials.
+As Russian tank columns stalled in the wake of Ukrainian resistance, which relied significantly on U.S.-supplied weapons, Moscow continued its strategy of siege and terror, killing civilians, bombing apartment buildings and kidnapping local officials.
 President Biden has called out such tactics, saying they amount to war crimes.

 The United Nations said that about 9.8 million of Ukraine’s 44 million people have fled or been internally displaced.
 Ten humanitarian corridors were opened Saturday to help civilians flee, according to Ukrainian officials.
 About 1.5 million children have fled Ukraine in the three weeks since Russia’s invasion, prompting the U.N. agency UNICEF to warn that they face a heightened risk of being trafficked or exploited.